 2.55 Kate Halliday

 Greg Fell is a Director of Public Health in Sheffield.
 He graduated from Nottingham University with a degree in biochemistry and physiology in 1993.
 He has worked as a social researcher in a maternity unit; a number of roles in health promotion and public health before joining the public health training scheme.
 Greg worked as a consultant in public health in Bradford in the PCT then Bradford council.
 Since Feb 2016 he has worked for Sheffield as Director of Public Health.

-Professor Colin Drummond, Professor of Addictions Psychiatry at Kings College Hospital, South London and Maudsley NHS Foundation Trust: The effectiveness of electronic Screening and Brief Intervention (eSBI) for reducing levels of alcohol consumption
+Professor Colin Drummond, Professor of Addictions Psychiatry at Kings College Hospital, South London and Maudsley NHS Foundation Trust: Assertive outreach for people with alcohol dependence: evidence and practice

 Colin is a professor of Addiction Psychiatry at King’s College London.
 He trained in medicine at Glasgow University and undertook psychiatry training in Glasgow and the Maudsley Hospital.
 He is the principal investigator on several research grants from the Department of Health, the Medical Research Council, the National Institute of Health Research and the European Commission.
 He provided advice to government on alcohol and drug misuse strategy and was a member of the Models of Care working group which produced national frameworks for drug and alcohol services in England.

 Josh Connolly, Ambassador for NACOA: Being a COA is a thing - How growing up with, and eventually losing my dad to alcohol dependency impacted my whole life